 What Does ADHD Look Like in High-Functioning Women?

 You meet deadlines.
 You show up prepared.
-You are described as capable, driven, and responsible.
+And you are described as capable, driven, and responsible.
 From the outside, your life may look stable or even impressive.

 Internally, it can feel very different.